-Shortly after the close of each Radiocommunication Assembly and once in each year, the Director shall call a meeting of the Chairmen and Vice-Chairmen.
+Once in each two-year period, the Director should call a meeting of the Chairmen and Vice-Chairmen.
 The purpose of the meeting shall be to ensure the most effective coordination of the work of the Study Groups.
 The Director shall serve as Chairman of this meeting.
 The meeting shall also consider the status of work in the Study Groups regarding agendas for the next two WRCs and make recommendations accordingly.

-In addition, the Director may, after consultation with the Chairmen and Vice-Chairmen of the Study Groups, call meetings of Chairmen and Vice-Chairmen at other times to discuss subjects which require urgent consideration.
+In addition, the Director may, after consultation with the Chairmen and Vice-Chairmen of the Study Groups, call meetings of Chairmen and Vice-Chairmen, either in Geneva or electronically, at other times to discuss subjects which require urgent consideration.
+The total of meeting days in any two-year period should not exceed three days.